meronex/meronex-form/README.md

 ## A very simple React forms validation for React MUI.

-🚧 Note that this an early version and still being tested_
+🚧 Note that this an early version and still being tested, feel free to open any issue_

 ![demo](https://merobase-photos.s3-eu-west-2.amazonaws.com/nQEPuETDDvaNFBm6w/m_form.gif)